BonoboPLC/lojjo_wiki/retail-sales-agents.md

 ## How to Cancel a Ticket

 Follow the easy steps below to cancel a Ticket.

+Players must have in their possession the printed ticket in order to cancel it.

+Registered players may use either the printed ticket receipt they were given on purchase to cancel through an agent for a direct refund.
+They may log in to the web site and cancel their ticket themselves.
+In the case of self-cancellation, the tickets refund would go directly to the players account and they can request a withdrawal at a later time.

 > **Step 1.** Log in and Choose Cancel Ticket {.is-info}